 |UNESCO World Heritage Sites covered in this tour|

 Day 01: Arrive Warsaw

 Upon arrival at Warsaw Airport we are met and transferred to our hotel.
-Check in time at the hotel is 1400hrs.
+Check in time at the hotel is from 1500 hrs.
 At 6:00 PM, we meet our guide and group members the in the hotel lobby.
 We then are driven along the beautifully renovated Royal Route with its historical monuments and beautiful residences.
 We stop at Castle Square for a short walk through Old Town to at a local restaurant.
 Our welcome dinner will include typical Polish dishes and famous Polish vodka, “Zubrowka”.

 Overnight: Novotel Warszawa Centrum, Warsaw (2 nights) (D)